MillionLinesOfCode/javapenalty/README.md

 A simple football penalty shootout game written in the Java programming language.

 The user will choose their favourite football player, who takes the penalty, and the goalkeeper who attempts to save the shot from the user, both from a list of players.
-The goalkeeper will not be playable.
+The goalkeeper will, however, not be playable.

 The player will get 5 chances to score(or miss!).